-NOTE: Refer to the Aircraft Flight Manual (AFM) for limitations.
+NOTE: Refer to the Airplane Flight Manual (AFM) for limitations.

-The G1000 Engine Indication System (EIS) for the Diamond DA42 displays critical engine, electrical, fuel, and other system parameters on the left side of the Multi Function Display (MFD) during normal operations (Figure 3-1).
+The G1000 Engine Indication System (EIS) for the Diamond DA42NG displays critical engine, electrical, fuel, and other system parameters on the left side of the Multi Function Display (MFD) during normal operations (Figure 3-1).

-Figure 3-1 Multi Function Display (Normal)
+Figure 3-1 EIS on Multi Function Display (Normal)